 (n-1)! ≡ -1 (mod n) if and only if n is prime

-Bháskara's Conjecture was rediscovered by Alhazen, Fibonacci, Leibniz and Wilson.
+Bháskara's Conjecture was rediscovered by Alhazen, Fibonacci, Leibniz and John Wilson (1741-1793).
 The "only if" is easy but the difficult "if" part was finally proved by Lagrange in 1771.
 Since Lagrange has so many other Theorems named after him, Bháskara's Conjecture is always called "Wilson's Theorem."

 Muhammed `Abu Jafar' ibn Musâ al-Khowârizmi (ca 780-850) Khorasan (Uzbekistan), Iraq